A new Karin Slaughter series featuring my namesake!

 Pieces of her is really more about Andrea's mother, Laura, than Andrea herself.
 Laura and Andrea live a normally quiet existence in a small beachside community.
 One day, Andrea sees a side to her mother that has never been revealed before (i.e., Laura is a total bad ass).
 This sets off a chain of events that exposes Laura's past, forcing Andrea to confront her mother's history and identity (and her own backstory) and all the things that have previously been kept from her.

 The book is something of a departure for Slaughter as it doesn't have a gritty, violent and disturbing crime at its heart.
 The book feels as if it exists solely as a set up for the series.
-I assume it's supposed to be more relationship-driven, but it's a bit overblown and the characterisation left wanting.
-Laura is definitely more interesting than her daughter, but the whole of Laura's backstory is a bit implausible.
+I assume it's supposed to be more relationship-driven, but it's a bit overblown and disconnected, and the characterisation is left wanting.
+Slaughter is much better than this book suggests at writing characters with depth that connect to the reader.
+Laura is definitely more interesting than her daughter, but the whole of Laura's backstory is implausible.

 Pieces of her is quite pedestrian in pacing compared with Slaughter's usual stories, although it does pick up in the last third.
 I appreciate that Slaughter may have been trying out a new approach, but the book feels flat.
 The darkness that underscores Slaughter's other books is absent.

-I didn't mind Pieces of her as I like the idea of exploring how well we really know the people who are closest to us, and past secret are usually my jam.
-However, the book isn't up to Slaughter's usual standard.
-Andrea is a bit insufferable. immature and naïve and that has an impact on the reading experience.
+I like the idea of basing a story on questioning how well we really know the people who are closest to us.
+However, Pieces of her isn't up to Slaughter's usual standard.
+My three stars is probably generous and awarded more out of loyalty to the author than anything.
+Andrea is insufferable, immature and naïve, and that has an impact on the reading experience.
 Fortunately, the second book in the series is better.

 Rating: ⭐⭐⭐